 47. Only 27% of Millennials Spend 100% of Time in the Office

 Younger people are even less likely to spend time at the office.
-Staples calculates only 27% of American Millennials (those under 38) spend all their work time in a traditional office.
+Staples calculates that only 27% of American millennials (those under 38) spend all their work time in a traditional office.

 48. 62% Lack the Ability to Work Remotely

-Incredibly, 62% of Americans could still lack the ability to work remotely.
+Incredibly, 62% of Americans cannot still work remotely.
 In November 2017, Staples estimated that only 38% of American employees could work remotely.

 49. 6 Million Americans Work from Coworking Spaces

 More Americans than ever are seeking alternatives to traditional workspaces.
-For instance, Staples estimates 6 million American office workers were using coworking spaces in 2017.
+For instance, Staples estimates that 6 million American office workers used coworking spaces in 2017.

 [Related Article: 26 Proven Advantages of Telecommuting For Employers]

 Interruptions at work are far more costly than you might think.
-It takes the average officer worker 23 minutes to recover from a minor interruption, The Motley Fool claims.
+The Motley Fool claims it takes the average officer worker 23 minutes to recover from a minor interruption.

 51. Distractions Cost 2 Hours Per Day

 Being alone and away from the office could make you far more productive.
-For instance, The Motley Fool claims employers estimate the average employee loses one to two hours of productivity each day because of coworker distractions.
+For instance, The Motley Fool claims employers estimate that the average employee loses one to two hours of productivity daily because of coworker distractions.
 Therefore, allowing working from home and working remotely could make companies more productive.

 52. 35% of Time Is Spent in Meetings